bbauska/meta-react-basics/README.md

 <h3>Named Exports</h3>

-Named exports are a way to export only certain parts of a given JavaScript file.
+<p>Named exports are a way to export only certain parts of a given
+JavaScript file.</p>

-In contrast with default exports, you can export as many items from any JavaScript file as you want.
+<p>In contrast with default exports, you can export as many items from any
+JavaScript file as you want.</p>

-In other words, there can be only one default export, but as many named exports as you want.
+<p>In other words, there can be only one default export, but as many named

-For example:
+exports as you want.</p>
+<p>For example:</p>

 ```
 function addTwo(a, b) {